z-x-yang/GCT/PyTorch/README.md

 ```
 bash run.sh
 ```
 After finished, the best accuracy should be around 77.2%, which is slightly lower than our TensorFlow version.
-The reason of the lower performance is that the augmentation method in this simple PyTorch version is a little bit different from the TensorFlow version.
+The reason for the lower performance is that the augmentation method in this simple PyTorch version is a little bit different from the TensorFlow version.

+We also prepared a pretrain model of GCT-ResNet50 (top-1 acc: 77.2%), which can be downloaded from [here](https://drive.google.com/file/d/1y5a56UzBjUWlWwlrU42lxueJY_cBpWLL/view?usp=sharing).

 ## Citation
 ```